NevenNabil/Alx_GP_EventPulse/README.md

   - Jest: is a JavaScript testing framework maintained by Facebook.
 - Testing Library: is a set of utilities for testing React components.
 They are used for writing and running tests to ensure the correctness of the application.

-Overall, the technology stack consists of modern web development tools and frameworks commonly used for building robust and interactive web applications.
+Overall, the technology stack consists of modern web development tools and frameworks commonly used for building robust & interactive web applications.

 Challenges Already Identified: